rijulsr/Literature_review_app/README.md

 ### Literature Review App

-This is an AI-powered tool that searches PubMed (still) (and soon Semantic Scholar + arXiv) for medical literature and performs deep summarization using LLMs — optimized for finding statistical methods in medical research.
+This is an AI-powered tool that searches PubMed (and soon Semantic Scholar + arXiv) for medical literature and performs deep summarization using LLMs — optimized for finding statistical methods in medical research.

 Features